Filtering in tractography using autoencoders (FINTA)

-FINTA's filtering ability on \textit{in vivo} human data is consistent with the results on synthetic datasets.
-The quantitative results for the comparison to other filtering methods are shown in table \ref{tab:bil_gin_dataset_results_macro}, and plot in figure \ref{fig:bil_gin_dataset_classification_performance}.
+FINTA's filtering ability on in vivo human data is consistent with the results on synthetic datasets.
+The quantitative results for the comparison to other filtering methods are shown in table \ref{tab:bil_gin_dataset_results_macro}, and plot in figure \ref{fig:bil_gin_dataset_classification_performance}\footnote{The reader might notice that methods \#1 to \#4 in table \ref{tab:bil_gin_dataset_results_macro} do not have a perfect score of $1.0$ for the VGR measure.
+This is because such pipeline: (i) involves the use of steps and thresholding values that might differ from those used by the annotation tool; (ii) is affected by the effects of the registration; and (iii) uses an atlas that is slightly different from that of the annotator.}.
 As it can be drawn from these results, FINTA achieves a better classification performance than its competitors.
-Similarly, compared to any of the baseline methods, it is observed that FINTA shows a reduced variability in all measures consistently, with the sole exception of the valid gyrus-wise homotopic callosal (VGW) streamline group count rate.
+Similarly, compared to any of the baseline methods, it is observed that FINTA shows a reduced variability in all measures consistently, with the sole exception of the valid gyrus-wise rate (VGR).
 Supplementary results of the comparison to the baseline filtering methods on the callosal BIL\&GIN dataset are reported in the appendix sections \ref{subsec:human_data_filtering_supplementary_results} and \ref{subsec:human_data_benchmarking_supplementary_results}.

-The recovery of the existing anatomy, measured by the gyrus-wise homotopic callosal streamline group recovery rate, requires to be interpreted with care.
+The recovery of the existing anatomy, measured by the valid gyrus-wise rate, requires to be interpreted with care.
 Although results show that the anatomy-based baseline methods show a superior ability in this aspect, this comes at the expense of significantly lower scores for the rest of the measures (see section \ref{subsec:human_data_discussion} for a discussion).
-Yet, FINTA still achieves an average recovery rate of $80\%$, performing coherently across all measures.
+Yet, FINTA still achieves an average valid gyrus-wise rate of $80\%$, performing coherently across all measures.

 Qualitatively, figure \ref{fig:bil_gin_dataset_reference_predicted_positives} shows that, compared to FINTA, the single-bundle RecoBundles method misses streamlines in the anterior, ventral part of the frontal lobe, and includes false positives in the occipital lobe (pointed regions).